 The creditors meeting is a meeting between the debtor and his creditors (hence, the name) and is presided over by the trustee.
 If the debtor does not show up, the trustee will move to have the case dismissed, thus ending the automatic stay.
 For a joint filing, both spouses must attend.

-The creditors meeting—also known as a 341 meeting after the section of the bankruptcy code that concerns it—gives the creditors an opportunity to ask the debtor questions concerning their debt to them.
-Since, in most cases, a creditor cannot stop a bankruptcy proceeding, few show up.
+The creditors meeting — also known as a 341 meeting after the section of the bankruptcy code that concerns it — gives the creditors an opportunity to ask the debtor questions concerning their debt to them.
+Since a creditor usually cannot stop a bankruptcy proceeding, few show up.
 However, some local creditors may show up, especially if the debtor ran a business that used local suppliers and services.
 Most of these creditors are small businesses and many of them do not realize that there is little they can do other than ask questions.

 The trustee asks most of the questions.
 Most of these questions will concern the debtor's income, assets, whether he will receive an inheritance, insurance proceeds, or other income in the near future, and whether the debtor read and verified all the information entered into the filed bankruptcy forms, especially since most of the forms are filled out by bankruptcy attorneys, often using information from credit reports.